 - 9.2.57 Transport is a key issue for the Witney sub-area which includes a number of key routes.
 Congestion within the town and further afield on the A40 are known to be significant problems.
 The Local Plan therefore proposes a number of measures to help alleviate congestion and improve the flow of vehicular traffic. - 9.2.58 A number of strategic highway improvement schemes are proposed to complement the improvements that were made to the Ducklington Lane junction in 2014.
-These include: - Downs's road junction the provision of a new 'all movements' junction onto the A40 at Downs' Road to the west of Witney.
-This will be delivered as part of the committed urban extension to the west of Witney (north Curbridge). - Shore's Green Slip Roads the provision of west facing slip roads at the Shore's Green junction onto the A40 to the east of Witney.
-This will be delivered as part of the proposed East Witney Strategic Development Area (SDA) - West End Link the provision of a new road link between Woodford Way and West End creating a second river crossing for Witney.
-This will be delivered as part of the proposed North Witney Strategic Development Area (SDA) - Northern Distributor Road the provision of a new road link between Hailey Road and Woodtock Road via New Yatt Road.
+These include: - A40/Downs's Road junction the provision of a new 'all movements' junction onto the A40 at Downs' Road to the west of Witney.
+This will be delivered as part of the committed urban extension to the west of Witney (north Curbridge). - A40/Shore's Green Western Slip Roads the provision of west facing slip roads at the Shore's Green junction onto the A40 to the east of Witney.
+This will be facilitated by new development including primarily the proposed East Witney Strategic Development Area (SDA)

+- West End Link Road (WEL) the provision of a new road link between Woodford Way and West End creating a second river crossing for Witney.
+This will be facilitated by new development including primarily the proposed North Witney Strategic Development Area (SDA) - Northern Distributor Road the provision of a new road link between Hailey Road and Woodtock Road via New Yatt Road.
 This will be delivered as part of the proposed North Witney Strategic Development Area (SDA) - 9.2.59 It is anticipated that this 'package' of strategic highway improvements will help to mitigate the impact of planned housing and business growth in Witney and provide a significant improvement to the flow of vehicles in and around the town.
+It is proposed that a strategic transport strategy and fund will be created for Witney in conjunction with the County Council as highway authority.
 Other 'non-strategic' highway improvements will be sought as appropriate through new development including those identified in the IDP. - 9.2.60 Provision will also be made for improved public transport provision in the Witney sub-area including the frequency and coverage of bus services.
 This will be accompanied by measures to promote the use of public transport including improved waiting facilities and cycle parking. - 9.2.61 Improvements to pedestrian and cycle routes and the provision of new routes will be sought where appropriate.
 This will include the potential provision of a new cycle route between Witney and Carterton as identified in the IDP. - 9.2.62 Parking capacity will be kept under review with additional provision to be sought from new developments where necessary.
 Parking will also be managed in order to try and reduce car use for short journeys.